jarekstrzele/obsidian_notes/_ Mobile/Kotlin/the complete Android 12 and Kotlin/8 Quiz App.md

 ### a new activity
 - in the package where you have `MainActivity` -> `new>Activity>ViewEmptyActivity`
-- add function handler to button
+- add function handler to button in `MainActivity`
 ```kotlin

 class MainActivity : AppCompatActivity() {